INRIA/scikit-learn-mooc/_sources/evaluation/evaluation_wrap_up_quiz.md

 Now, we will go more into details by picking a single ride for the testing and analyse the predictions of the models for this test ride.
-To do so, we can reuse the `LeaveOneGroupOut` cross-validation object in the following manner:
+To do so, we can reuse the `LeaveOneGroupOut` cross-validation object in the following manner, where `data_linear_model` is the matrix defined in question 1 with the augmented data
+features:

 ```python
 cv = LeaveOneGroupOut()